aguirremac/aguirremac/README.md

 <h1 align="center">Hi, I'm Mac. 👨‍💻</h1>
-<h3 align="center">I'm a licensed Civil Engineer with 6 years of experience in the construction industry.
-But now, I'm taking my career in a new direction by fully committing to the tech industry.
-Since November, I've been self-studying web development and honing my skills in this field.
-I'm eager to apply my drive for success and my passion for technology to make a meaningful impact in the field of web development.</h3>
+<h3 align="center">As a dedicated problem-solver with a passion for constructing and developing innovative solutions, I am committed to continuous learning and self-improvement in order to become a game-changer in the industry.
+Seeking a challenging and dynamic role where I can utilize my skills and knowledge to drive impactful results and make a meaningful contribution.</h3>

 <br/>

-- 🌱 I’m currently focused on **learning React JS, with the goal of eventually expanding my skillset to include backend development and become a full-stack developer**
+- 🌱 I’m currently focused on **learning TypeScript, with the goal of eventually expanding my skillset to include backend development and become a full-stack developer**

 - ⚡ Fun fact: **My passion for film extends beyond just watching them.
 I've also taken the time to learn video editing, combining my love for storytelling with my technical skills.**